Softnet-Free/.github/profile/README.md

 1. [Softnet Free Demo Server](http://ts.softnet-iot.org) / This is a demo server with free registration where you can try out Softnet applications and see if the platform's functionality meets your requirements;
 2. [The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/) / This guide explains how to use **Softnet MS** for managing devices and clients utilizing the Softnet platform.
 It is designed for both developers and users.
-3. [Discussions](https://github.com/orgs/softnet-free/discussions) / Here, you can ask [questions](https://github.com/orgs/softnet-free/discussions/categories/q-a), learn [demo examples](https://github.com/orgs/Softnet-Free/discussions/categories/examples), take a part in discussions, etc.;
+3. [Discussions](https://github.com/orgs/softnet-free/discussions) / Here, you can ask [questions](https://github.com/orgs/softnet-free/discussions/categories/q-a), view [demo examples](https://github.com/orgs/Softnet-Free/discussions/categories/examples), participate in discussions, etc.;
 4. Resources for embedded Java application development:
     * [Softnet Endpoint Library (Java)](https://github.com/Softnet-Free/softnet-java/) / The Softnet endpoint library written in Java SE 1.7.
 It works on Linux platforms, Raspbian, Android 5.0 and later versions;
     * [Softnet Programming Model in Java](https://softnet-free.github.io/softnet-java/) / This guide explains the process of developing applications using **Softnet Endpoint Library (Java)**;